 Do you get lonely?

 Is it safe?

 As I got older, I realize that my childhood spent living between Canada and China has long prepared me for this life I enjoy now.

-In fact, I’ve unconsciously adopted a range of safety tips for traveling alone- even defense mechanisms that keep me alive and running during some more adventurous trips 🙂
+In fact, I’ve unconsciously adopted a range of safety tips for traveling alone- even defense mechanisms that keep me up and running during some more adventurous trips 🙂

-To really dive into the nitty-gritty of female solo traveling does open up a much discussed, yet still questioned movement.
+To really dive into the nitty-gritty of female solo travel does open up a much-discussed, yet still questioned movement.
 Below, I will get into common questions, concerns, and tips for female solo travel.
 Of course, some bits are applicable to all travelers regardless of gender.

 There isn’t a straightforward answer to this question.
 When you are far from family and friends in a foreign country, it is a given that you may feel a bit of heartache for some familiar company.

 But truth be told, the amount of times I’ve felt fulfilled by sight or a conversation with a stranger far outnumbers those periods of isolation.

 Waiting around for the perfect companion to join you on the road can be time-consuming.
 Not to mention, your ultimate wish list may be compromised to meet the needs and wants of others.
 Being with a group is comfortable and safe, but the opportunity of interacting with new perspectives, new ideas, and meeting a vastly different crowd will contribute to a broadened experience.